 What is Inheritance Tax?

-It is a tax levied against a person’s estate upon death, after any relevant allowances are taken in consideration.
+It is a tax levied against a person’s estate on death, after any relevant allowances are taken into consideration.

 The rate is currently 40%, which means that the taxman can take a hefty slice!